Please select a question from the choices below. You may also click on the buttons

 It is not necessary to purchase any additional adapters.
 All OBD2-compliant vehicles that were manufactured and built after 1996 are equipped with a standardized universal 16-pin connector.
 The cable supplied with the Scan Tool will allow for connection to all vehicles equipped with an OBD2-compliant computer system.

 Definitions for all available DTCs (both Generic and Manufacturer-specific) can be accessed through the Innova website (www.innova.com).
-Go to the Tech Info section, then choose DTC Library, and follow the on-screen instructions.
+Go to the "Support" tab, choose DTC Library, and follow the on-screen instructions.
+Please enter P0 (zero), not Po when entering the codes.

 All of Innova’s Code Readers and Scan Tools are designed to retrieve Diagnostic Trouble Codes (DTCs) from the powertrain control module that turns on the vehicle’s Malfunction Indicator Lamp (MIL).
 The powertrain system on OBD2-compliant vehicles is required to follow certain rules.
 Currently, manufacturers are free to use any methods they wish to implement other systems.
 Innova’s tools will not access the Body, Traction Control or Air Bag codes.